grommet/hpe-design-system-starter/README.md

 ### JavaScript

 JavaScript is the programming language that will add interactivity to your elements on your website.
-There is a ton of tutorials online that will go further in detail about the fundamentals with JavaScript.
+Knowing the [basics in JavaScript](https://www.freecodecamp.org/news/getting-started-with-react-a-modern-project-based-guide-for-beginners-including-hooks-2/#basicjavascript) will help you understand the way React works.
 I would also recommend looking into the [ES6 features](https://www.w3schools.com/js/js_es6.asp).

 ### What is React